v-allen17/resume-projects/README.md

 # resume-projects
-Projects that I have worked on
+Projects that I have worked on for both school and personal use